-After clicking Continue in this screen, the resulting message warns that the setup process can take up to one business day (although it is usually about an hour).
+The resulting message warns that the setup process can take up to one business day (although it is usually about an hour).
 You should complete this step as early as possible.

-After you click Continue, you will receive an acknowledgement that your request is being processed.
-You will receive a confirmation email (sent to the email you defined in the Signup Form) with your username and password information.
+You will then receive a confirmation email (sent to the email you defined in the Signup Form) with your username and password information.
 Once you receive the confirmation email, you are ready to complete the final stage of this project.